BitBoxSwiss/user-guides/bitbox02/advanced/reset.md

 ---

 ## Make sure you have your backup
-**Caution:** Resetting your device deletes all data, including your seed, from the device.
+**Caution:** Resetting your device deletes all data, including your wallet, from the device.
 It is essential that you have a working backup of your wallet before you reset your BitBox02.
-If that is not the case you will most likely **forever lose your coins!!!**
+If that is not the case you will **forever lose your coins!!!**

 ## Resetting your BitBox02
 ### Reset without device unlock